IBM/zopeneditor-about/README.md

 1. The PATH defined for the environment in which Z Open Editor runs (i.e. you default Windows or MacOS path)
 1. A typical platform-specific location.
 For example, on MacOS it will execute the `/usr/libexec/java_home -V` and on Windows the `where java.exe` commands to locate a valid Java installation.

 As you can see user settings always take precedence over the other options listed, which enables you to specify a different Java version for IBM Z Open Editor than the default on your computer in case you have installed multiple version.
 If you used the recommended [Visual Studio Code for Java Installer](https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java) the `java.home` user setting was set by this installer.
+Also note, that the methods at the end of the list require a significant amount of time as they are executing programs on your system.
+To improve startup times you should consider user settings as they provide the best startup performance.

 If Java cannot be located check the VS Code Output view's Z Open Editor tab for any error and try to fix the problem by either setting the `JAVA_HOME` environment variable or create an entry in your VS Code user settings.